jcarrano/antidox/doc/source/guide.rst

     .. doxy:c:: kind[name]

   Where ``kind`` is optional- if it is not given, then ``name`` should be unique.
+  See :py:data:`directives.ENTITY_RE` for details on the reference format.

   There is nothing hardcoded about the reST nodes that get created.
 Everything, including index and cross reference creation is controlled by the XSL template,